legokidlogan/starfall_scripts/lkl/spellbook/README.md

         - Some charged spells have a minimum charge requirement, seen as a darkened part of the charge bar.
     - **Channeled** spells have a continuous effect and mana drain for as long as you hold left click.
     - **Passive** spells are toggled upon clicking, and remain active even when you select another spell.
-        - Passive spells can also be toggled by right clicking them in the radial menu.
+        - Passive spells can also be quick-toggled by right clicking them in the radial menu.
 - Some spells use additional key inputs, detailed in their left-page description.
 - Each spell has its own separate cooldown upon being casted, along with a (usually short) global cooldown to all spells.